lumina-ai-inc/chunkr-table-rdbench/README.md

 # Chunkr AI Tablebench

 This is a bench on RD Table bench (https://huggingface.co/datasets/reducto/rd-tablebench) for the Chunkr AI via our new API.
-The results in the grading repo (https://github.com/reductoai/rd-tablebench), huggingface, and blog, are outdated by a few months.
-We are publishing our results here with our currrent API, we score 0.81 (on about half the dataset) compared to the <0.65 on the original benchmark run.
+The results in this repo and blog are outdated by a few months - so we are publishing our results here.
+On the new implementation, we scored 0.81 (on 500 randomly sampled tables from the rd-table benchmark dataset - last run on Feb 7th 2025) compared to the <0.65 on the original benchmark run.
+We are publishing our results on the dataset here.

 We ran the dataset with the following configuration on our API:
 ```